 Statistics show that nearly one in five workers in California and all across the U.S. have faced a hostile environment at work.
 And it is fair to say that about the same number of employees across our country have faced a hostile work environment but were not aware of it.

 That is because many people do not realize what makes a work environment “hostile,” and therefore, what makes you eligible to pursue compensation for your emotional distress and mental anguish that comes along with a hostile environment at work.

-Your ideas, opinion, sense of style, sense of humor, work performance, or anything else related to you is being ridiculed and shamed in front of others, making you feel embarrassed and uncomfortable.
+- Your ideas, opinion, sense of style, sense of humor, work performance, or anything else related to you are being ridiculed and shamed in front of others, making you feel embarrassed and uncomfortable.

 If you have noticed any of the above-mentioned signs of a hostile work environment in your workplace, seek immediate legal advice.
-Speak to our Riverside hostile work environment attorney at the Rager Offices Law to get a free consultation.
+Speak to our Riverside hostile work environment attorney at Rager & Yoon – Employment Lawyers to get a free consultation.
 Call at 310-527-6994 or fill out this contact form.